 However, if you do not receive a further, funded offer, acceptance of this offer means you are intending to come as a self-funding student (see below).

 Again, this depends on the funding scheme.
 In general we should be able to inform you about funding by May; wherever possible, earlier information will be provided.
 Often we have a reserve list for funding in case some applicants do not accept our offer, in which case the final funding decision may be in July or August.

 We are sometimes able to make early offers to exceptional candidates, particularly those who have received an offer from elsewhere and need to respond before our decision is due.
 Please contact us if you are in that position.

 No. Your supervisor may be able to advise you about what to expect, but only the formal offer letter from the University outlining your funding is official.
-You should ask your supervisor to contact the graduate school to request that this letter is issued.
+You should ask your supervisor to contact the Informatics Graduate School to request that this letter is issued.

 No. When you accept a self-funded place, you are agreeing to fully cover the costs of your study, which are clearly set out in advance, from your own resources.

 Should we not be able to offer funding, our decision is not subject to revision.
 You may supplement your income by undertaking tutoring and demonstrating (see below) but this can only make a minor contribution to your overall budget.